Honolulu authorities investigate arsons at 3 Waikiki hotels

 The first fire caused $4,000 in damage Sunday at the Alohilani Resort.

-A fire Tuesday night broke out on the 28th floor of the 38-story Hilton Hawaiian Grand Waikikian.
+The third fire broke out on the 28th floor of the 38-story Hilton Hawaiian Grand Waikikian on Tuesday.

 Hotel security put out the flames with a fire extinguisher after it caused $10,000 in damage, police said.